tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 Next two tools are about validation javascript code: [jshint-groups](https://github.com/ikokostya/jshint-groups) and [jscs](https://github.com/mdevils/node-jscs).

 First of them is a [jshint](http://jshint.com/) wrapper.
-It provides possibility to add different rules for cheking files with ```jshint```.
+It provides possibility to add different rules for checking files with ```jshint```.
 There are tests, templates, client, and server javascript in your project.
 Now you can write separate and suitable ```jshint``` rules for all of them.
 It is a flexible way to lint your code.

 ```jscs``` is a javascript codestyle checker.
 Make sure that your code is written in one codestyle!
 It provides a lots of predefined rules.
 If you do not find suitable rules you  [can add new ones](https://github.com/mdevils/node-jscs/blob/master/CONTRIBUTION.md).